Disentangling magic states with classically simulable quantum circuits

-\paragraph{Quantifying entanglement and nonstabilizerness.} To quantify our numerical results presented below we use the von Neumann entanglement entropy (EE) and the stabilizer R\'{e}nyi entropy (SRE) as measures for entanglement and nonstabilizerness, respectively.
-The von Neumann entropy of a pure $N$-qubit state $\ket{\psi}$ between the left and right part of the $i^\mathrm{th}$ link is
+We now show numerical results using EE and the stabilizer R\'{e}nyi entropy (SRE) as measures for entanglement and nonstabilizerness, respectively.
+The EE of a pure $N$-qubit state $\ket{\psi}$ for subsystem $L$ is